msupply-foundation/msupply_docs/content/docs/coldchain/introduction.md

 Open mSupply integrates with the android based Cold Chain application; simply configure your Cold Chain application to sync with the Open mSupply server address and configure a username and password.
 Temperature sensors, breaches and logs will then appear within Open mSupply.

-<div class="note">The cold chain referred to here is the integration of cold chain features within Open mSupply.
+<div class="note">The Cold Chain referred to here is the integration of the Cold Chain features within Open mSupply.
 There is separate documentation for the <a href="/coldchain/introduction/">Android Cold Chain application</a>.</div>

 ## Configuration

 To begin, enable the store preference for `mobile: Uses Vaccine Module` (see the [store preferences](https://docs.msupply.org.nz/other_stuff:virtual_stores#preferences_tab) documentation for how to do this).

-Any users who are to view and manage cold chain features should have the following permissions enabled:
+Any users who are to view and manage the Cold Chain features should have the following permissions enabled:

 - Vaccines
   - View sensor details